solana-labs/solana-web3.js/packages/rpc-parsed-types/README.md

 # @solana/rpc-parsed-types

-This package defines types for JSON Parsed objects used in the [Solana JSON-RPC](https://docs.solana.com/api/http).
+This package defines types for Parsed objects used in the [Solana JSON-RPC](https://docs.solana.com/api/http).
 It can be used standalone, but it is also exported as part of the Solana JavaScript SDK [`@solana/web3.js@experimental`](https://github.com/solana-labs/solana-web3.js/tree/master/packages/library).

-## Types

-TODO